 To verify my conclusion, a couple of years later I spoke to the admissions officers at a local university that accepts students for dual enrollment.
 Both admissions officers took a look at the Sonlight catalog and the transcript I made and assured me that the university would accept Sonlight F, G, and H for high school level credit.
 They said the courses were more than adequate!

 Of course, this is anecdotal evidence.
 I cannot speak for the entire country or for every college.
 But according to my experience, Sonlight middle school and high school curriculum provides an equal or superior education comparable with the high schools in my area (southern Texas).
-You can do research in your area by talking with college admissions counselors at colleges your child might be interested in.
+You can research this for yourself in your area by talking with college admissions counselors at colleges your child might be interested in.

 How I Decide on Sonlight Courses for a 4-Year High School Plan